-Ancient Egyptians were clever people ..generally.... and left us a formula to work with to find the volume.
+Ancient Egyptians were clever people ..generally.... and left us a formula to use to find the volume:

 The base area could be any shape.
 You will need to know how to find the area of basic shapes such as square, rectangle, and triangle.

-To enter our examples you need to solve this word puzzle.
+To enter the examples, you need to solve this word puzzle:

 Toot and come in